 How to Stay Safe at Global Festivals

-Make sure you have a good time by using our tips to stay safe at global festivals.
+Make sure you have a good time by using our tips to stay safe at global festivals around the world.

 Locate the following (as soon as you arrive):